-Things to do nearby Windermere
+Things to do nearby Windermere (Graythwaite)

 Near Sawrey is a delightful hamlet just a stone's throw from the shore of Esthwaite Water.
 Why not try your hand at trout fishing during your stay?
 Take a walk to Beatrix Potter's former home, Hill Top.
 Head to nearby Hawkshead and enjoy a potter round its cobbled streets or indulge in a meal at one of its eateries.
 Walk up Claife Heights right from the door of the cottage and enjoy the spectacular view of Lake Windermere.

 Hawkshead is one of the Lake District’s prettiest villages, nestled in the gently rolling countryside between Windermere and Consiton.
 Steeped in history and with connections to Lakeland's literary legends woven through it, Hawkshead makes a charming introduction to Cumbrian life.
 No cars are allowed in the village itself (although there is a large car park on the outskirts) and it is full of whitewashed houses, lovely little cafés, good pubs and walks in all directions.
 Visiting here is like stepping back into a bygone era.